dlbewley/guifreelife-src/content/blog/Debugging-AWS-STS-Authentication-for-OpenShift-Operators.md

 Let's explore this more deeply by looking an example where this process may not be working properly.

-# Ingress Cluster Operator is Not Available
+# Degraded Ingress Cluster Operator

 Multiple operators interact with STS to assume fine grained roles, but we'll focus on the [Ingress operator][13].